discordjs/guide/guide/creating-your-bot/command-handling.md

 Next, you go to the callback of the `interactionCreate` event, and call `.get()` on the `client.commands` Collection, to retrieve the corresponding command file by its command name. (line 23)

+Next, we check if `command` is falsy (line 25).
+The variable `command` will be falsy if `.get()` could not find any key that matches the command's name.
+This can happen if you don't have a command file for one of your registered commands.

-Finally, you call the `.execute()` function of the command file, which will effectively reply to the command.
+Finally, you call the `.execute()` function of the command file (line 28), which will effectively reply to the command.

 ::: tip
 The <DocsLink section="collection" path="class/Collection" /> from `discord.js` is a class that extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality.